vermapooja01/Frontend-Coding-Challenge/README.md

 ## Development server - for Front End

-Run `npm install` to install the dependencies in you local node_modules folder.
+Run `npm install` to install the dependencies in your local node_modules folder.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding